 - Try resetting your goal.
 Maybe your initial goal was a little too aggressive.
 It’s okay to adjust and do what works for you.

-- Re-consider an accountability partner and/or group.
+- Reconsider an accountability partner and/or group.
 Being around like-minded people on your journey can help so much with motivation.

 - Find out if working out is the problem.
 Working out alone can be a bit boring.
 Have you considered a group fitness class?
-This goes back to being around like-minded people that are sharing your journey.
+This goes back to being around like-minded people who are sharing your journey.